 |Status||The upper right corner of the dialog box shows you what the program is doing at the moment.|

-The large lists on the left and right sides of the window are file browsers.
-The left one is the Local Browser and shows you files on your computer, while the right one is the Remote Browser and may show you files available for download on remote computers.
-The amount of free filesystem space will be shown below each browser when available.
+The large lists on the middle left and right sides of the window are file browsers.
+The left one is the Local Browser and shows you files on your computer, while the right one is the Remote Browser and may show you files or objects available for download on remote computers.
+The amount of free filesystem space will be shown below each browser when this information is available.
 If the remote system does not allow uploads, or if an error prevented the remote path from being listed, that information will be displayed instead.